Request Reasonable Accommodation Through the Appropriate Office

 - You must attend this meeting in order to complete the registration process.
 If you are more than 10 minutes late, you may be asked to reschedule.

 Once your registration is complete, you are ready to request use of accommodations.
 Please visit "Utilizing Your Accommodations" for more information.

-Students requesting a reasonable accommodation under the Americans with Disabilities Act (ADA) must provide the following information to the Office of Disability Accommodation (ODA) from his or her physician, educational diagnostician, licensed psychologist, psychiatrist, or other qualified professional.
+Students requesting a reasonable accommodation under the Americans with Disabilities Act (ADA) must provide the following information to the Office of Disability Access (ODA) from his or her physician, educational diagnostician, licensed psychologist, psychiatrist, or other qualified professional.
 Documentation received will be considered in determining whether a student is disabled as defined by the ADA, and therefore entitled to reasonable accommodation.

 To simplify the process the following forms may be used for some types of disabilities or a formal letter may be created as long as it contains all of the elements listed below:

 Note: Documentation of a learning disability (dyslexia, writing disorders, math disorders etc.) may not be completed using a form or letter.
 Psychological testing will be required, and students needing accommodation for learning disabilities should make an appointment with an ODA Coordinator prior to seeking documentation.